celinelatulipe/ThinkLikeComputer/_sources/Iteration/Stringsandforloops.rst

 -------------------------

 Since a string is simply a sequence of characters, the ``for`` loop iterates over each character automatically.
-(As always, try to predict what the output will be from this code before your run it.)
+(As always, try to predict what the output will be from this code before you run it.)

 .. activecode:: ac6_4_1
     :nocanvas: